xuwei-k/sbt-assembly/README.md

 }
 ```

-(You may need to check this project's tags to see what the most recent release
+(You may need to check this project's tags to see what the most recent release is.)
-is.
-I'm notoriously crap about updating the version numbers in my READMEs.)

 Usage
 -----